mislav/blog/_posts/2012-03-23-unless-else.md

 counterpart for `unless`.
 However, I don't miss it, as I can't imagine how it would ever read well in English.

+<ins>**Update**: Avdi Grimm responds explaining [his thought process behind
+improving the specific example above][response] by avoiding control flow blocks altogether.
+I agree that careful refactoring can often reduce the amount of control flow in favor of describing the logic in the language of the domain.</ins>

   [37s]: http://37signals.com/svn/posts/2699-making-sense-with-rubys-unless
     "37signals: Making sense with Ruby's 'unless'"